|

 (9).”
 So, in effect, it is only a

-span of control or sphere of influence grew sufficiently their “local” was
+that their span of control or sphere of influence grew sufficiently their

-the people at the top can do that; why can’t anyone and everyone else.
-We have to replace the current map of reality
+people at the top can do that; why can’t anyone and everyone else.
+We have to replace the current map of

-that says “I am my department,” to something like “I am a significant part of
+reality that says “I am my department,” to something like “I am a significant

-been let down in the past from making this transition was firstly the absence
+everyone has been let down in the past from making this transition was

 If There Is Conflict – There Is An Erroneous Assumption!